-While some bees will inevitably die during the winter months due to reaching the end of their natural lifespan, there are some – known as winter bees – that have a longer lifespan of around four to six months.
-These plumper bees help keep the heat within the hive.
+Although it is inevitable that some bees will perish during the winter due to reaching the end of their natural lifespan, a specific group of bees, referred to as winter bees, have a longer lifespan of approximately four to six months.
+These bees are typically larger and play a vital role in retaining heat within the hive.

 How Can Beekeepers Help Their Bees Survive the Winter?